-Pink eye, also known as conjunctivitis, is an infection of the thin layer of tissue covering the white part of the eye and lining the inner eyelid.
-It’s most common in children and highly contagious.
+Pink eye is an infection of the thin layer of tissue covering the white part of the eye and lining the inner eyelid.
+Also known as conjunctivitis, it’s most common in children and highly contagious.
 Fortunately, it’s unlikely to affect your vision.
 The most common symptom is reddened eyes, but not all reddened eyes are due to pink eye.

 Common symptoms shared by conjunctiva and allergies include eyes that are: